monkbroc/neopixel-saleae/README.md

 # Neopixel protocol decoder for Saleae Logic Analyzer

-Decode the 800 kHz protocol used in Neopixel (WS2812) LEDs.
+Decode the 800 kHz protocol used in Neopixel (WS2812) LEDs with a Saleae-brand logic analyzer.

+Provides bytes above the bit data stream.

 ## Installation